apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

 ### counthashed-word-tokens ###
  * Syntax:

-        counthashed-word-tokens(string_expression)
+        counthashed-word-tokens(string)

- * Returns a list of hashed word tokens of `string_expression`.
+ * Returns a list of hashed word tokens of `string`.
 The hashing mechanism gives duplicate tokens different hash values, based on the occurrence count of that token.
  * Arguments:
-    * `string_expression` : A `String` that will be tokenized.
+    * `string` : A `String` that will be tokenized.
  * Return Value:
     * An `OrderedList` of `Int32` hashed tokens.
  * Example: